How Does Saving Energy Help the Environment?

 Another important step is to shift away from fossil fuels towards renewable energy, like wind or solar.
 These renewable sources don’t rely on burning fossil fuels and so emit no or negligible air emissions.
 Here progress is also being made: half of UK electricity generation in 2017 was from low-carbon sources, including renewable energy.

 But progress is less rapid in other areas.
 For example, heating homes still relies largely on natural gas, which is a fossil fuel.
-Less than 5% of energy used for heating homes and buildings comes from low carbon sources.
+Less than 5% of the energy used for heating homes and buildings comes from low-carbon sources.

 Beyond people’s homes, the challenges are perhaps even greater: less than 0.5% of kilometers driven are by low-carbon vehicles (e.g. electric or plug-in hybrid cars) and all flights rely on fossil fuels.